Overview

 Admission Criteria

-• A recognized general education diploma or its equivalent
+- A recognized general education diploma or its equivalent

-• Students joining MCBS must go through an English placement test to determine the appropriate English level
+- Students joining MCBS must go through an English placement test to determine the appropriate English level

-• Students presenting a valid score of 5-5.5 in IELTS or 65-79 in internet based TOEFL (iBT) are exempted from the English program
+Students presenting a valid score of 5.5 and above in IELTS or 65-79 in internet based TOEFL (iBT) are exempt from the first part of the placement test and are required to take the other part of the English language program (writing test).

-• Students will need to go through Mathematics and IT placements tests to determine their levels of proficiency in these subjects as they are part of the GFP or possible exemption
+- Students will need to go through Mathematics and IT placements tests to determine their levels of proficiency in these subjects as they are part of the GFP or possible exemption

-• Mathematics placements tests will determine whether Basic Mathematics (MATH 10) and Pure Mathematics (MATH 21) can be exempted, or students will be given both or one of them
+- Mathematics placements tests will determine whether Basic Mathematics (MATH 10) and Pure Mathematics (MATH 21) can be exempted, or students will be given both or one of them

-• IT placement test will determine whether students will require to take the Information Technology foundation course (COSC 10)
+- IT placement test will determine whether students will require to take the Information Technology foundation course (COSC 10)

 Program Structure